umutuz7/xlloop/README.md

   2. Add the yajl_x64.lib (step 2.1) and the xlcall32.lib (excel sdk) into this directory
 4. Build the project
 5. Load the generated xlloop.xll into you 64bit excel

+## Logging

+Java plugin logging can be enabled by the following JVM parameter;

+-Dxlloop.log.configuration=true